abdellah-archtouy/ft_transcendence/README.md

         'PORT': '5432',
     }
 }
-# here is the confi of postgres, you can find it in .env file
+# here is the conf of postgres, you can find it in .env file
 ```